Fragile Contexts Programming

 Fragile Context Programme Approach

-The Fragile Context Programme Approach (FCPA) is World Vision's approach to adaptive programming in fragile contexts.
-It is designed to enable World Vision to address immediate survival needs and build towards a better future for vulnerable children and families in fragile contexts.
-The complexity of working in fragile contexts requires long-term consistency, agility (i.e. ability to change) and flexibility to ensure good programming throughout design, implementation and impact measurement.
-World Vision has therefore developed the FCPA to help the organisation adapt and manage risk more effectively in these places while being context-sensitive.
+The Fragile Context Programme Approach (FCPA) is World Vision's method for adaptive programming in fragile areas.
+It aims to address immediate survival needs and build a better future for vulnerable children and families.
+Working in these challenging environments requires long-term consistency, agility (ability to change), and flexibility to ensure effective programming throughout design, implementation, and impact measurement.
+World Vision developed the FCPA to help the organization adapt and manage risks more effectively while being sensitive to the specific context.

 Transformational Development